-Medical images and information for viral hemorrhagic fevers have been excerpted from VisualDx clinical decision support system as a public health service.
+Pictures of viral hemorrhagic fevers and disease information have been excerpted from VisualDx clinical decision support system as a public health service.
 Additional information, including symptoms, diagnostic pearls, differential diagnosis, best tests, and management pearls, is available in VisualDx.

 Viral hemorrhagic fevers refer to clinical illnesses associated with fever and a bleeding diathesis caused by a virus belonging to the Filoviridae, Arenaviridae, Bunyaviridae, or Flaviviridae families.

 Viral hemorrhagic fevers are contracted through the bite of an infected arthropod, via aerosol generated from infected rodent excreta, by ingestion of contaminated foods, or by direct contact with infected animal carcasses.
 Yellow fever is an exception; it is contracted through the bite of an infected mosquito.
 Rift Valley fever can also be contracted by mosquitoes in addition to the aforementioned modes.
 At present, the vectors or reservoirs for Ebola and Marburg viruses are not understood.

 Except for members of the Flaviviridae family, which lack human-to-human transmission, viral hemorrhagic fevers are highly contagious and spread easily from person to person via inhalation of aerosolized particles, mucosal exposure, or physical contact with a patient or corpse.
 As such, viral hemorrhagic fevers are categorized as Category A bioterrorism agents due to their high infectivity rate and mortality rates, which can be as high as 90% (Ebola).
 The most likely mode of transmission in a bioterrorist attack would be by aerosol.